The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Cons of Starting a Real Estate LLC

 - Paying the balance: If you’ve mortgaged any property as an individual, you (as the property owner) need to pay the balance in full while transferring ownership of the property to the LLC.
-It is known as the “due on sale clause.”
+This is known as the “due on sale clause.”

 Step 1: Create a Business Plan